 Food production and agriculture are facing enormous challenges over the next few years with a growing population and a more challenging climate.
 The world's population is expected to grow rapidly and an estimated 70% increase in food production is required in just a few decades.
-Climate changes will not only give global warming, but also more intesive rainfall.
+Climate changes will not only give global warming, but also more intensive rainfall.
 This is a huge challenge for conventional agricultural machines.
 Large and heavy machinery will damage wet soil and will also get stuck in muddy fields.

 Intelligent tools for autonomous operation

-- seeding - tools for optimal seed placement,
+- Seeding: Tools for optimal seed placement

-- monitoring - gata gathering in the field, etc.
+- Monitoring: Data gathering in the field